 You must install version 2.0 of the Microsoft .NET Framework on the same computer as PowerBuilder 11, and you must make sure that the system PATH environment variable includes the location of the .NET Framework.
 If you installed the 1.x and 2.0 versions of the .NET Framework, you must make sure the PATH variable lists the 2.0 version first.

-Some functionality, such as application toolbars, requires the installation of IE Web Controls on the IIS server where you deploy a .NET Web Forms target.
+Some functionality might require the installation of IE Web Controls on the IIS server where you deploy a .NET Web Forms target.